josephlhall/IASA2-wrkshp-report/draft-hall-iasa20-workshops-report.md

 there are so many leadership positions, and only those appointees from the IESG, IAB, and the two appointed by NomCom can be Chair.
 One of those four people will always be the Chair, and another of those four will chair the IETF Trust.
-There is a tradition of the ISOC Board of Trustees appointee not standing for chair, but that is not a requirement, and the IAOC could move away from it.
+Another participant said that there is a tradition of the ISOC Board of
+Trustees appointee not standing for chair, but that is not a requirement, and the IAOC could move away from it.
 It's important that the appointers choose people who have interest in chairing, otherwise